Getting Started

 Basic elements

-For a detailed overview of the studyflow language, please refer to the specification.
+For a detailed overview of the studyflow language, please refer to the reference docs.

 Event: circles represent the start and end of a study, as well as intermediate events that can trigger actions.